Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 • Test the receipt.
 Create a purchase order and validate the receipt.
 Confirm the product lands in the correct location based on put away rules.

 • Test the delivery.
 Create a sales order and validate the delivery.
-Confirm the correct pick, pack, and ship operations are generated based on outgoing routes.
+Confirm correct pick, pack, and ship operations are generated.

 • Test inventory valuation.
 Confirm the receipt created the correct accounting journal entries if automated valuation is enabled.